 My experience with domestic abuse had major league negative affects on my self-esteem.
 For years I allowed several people in my life to treat me badly.
 I allowed emotional and verbal abuse.
 After all, I figured, it wasn’t really abuse.
 It wasn’t really that bad.

 This is a crock of poo, my friends.
-Emotional and verbal abuse, controlling and manipulating behavior are all forms of abuse.
+Emotional and verbal abuse, financial abuse, controlling and manipulating behavior are all forms of abuse.
 Don’t put up with them.
 Get help, and if the abuser in your life doesn’t change, cut them out of your life.
 Don’t ever allow yourself to be abused, controlled or manipulated in any way, whether it’s physically, emotionally, financially or whatever.

 In 2003, at the age of 37, my ex abusive boyfriend died of a heart attack.
 This made sense: the man had had a broken heart all of his life, the result of an abusive father who he had always longed for the approval of.